by Bibianna Purgina, MD FRCPC

 The diagnosis of deep fibromatosis is usually made after a small piece of the tumour is removed in a procedure called a biopsy.
 The tissue is then sent to a pathologist who examines it under a microscope.
 Sometimes additional tests such as immunohistochemistry or molecular testing may be performed to confirm the diagnosis.

-When viewed under the microscope, the tumour is made up of long thin cells that look like the cells found in normal fibrous tissue.
-These cells are called fibroblasts and myofibroblasts and they form a mass that grows into the surrounding normal tissues.
+When viewed under the microscope, the tumour is made up of long thin spindle cells that look like the cells found in normal fibrous tissue.
+Most of these spindle cells are specialized fibroblasts and myofibroblasts and they form a mass that grows into the surrounding normal tissues.

 Because deep fibromatosis can look like other tumours that develop from fibrous tissue, it can be difficult for your pathologist to make a definite diagnosis of deep fibromatosis with only the small amount of tissue provided with a biopsy.
 However, your pathologist may suggest this diagnosis as a possibility to your clinician in the pathology report.

-Some patients, however, inherit particular genes that put them at a much higher risk of developing cancer.
+Some people inherit particular genes that put them at a much higher risk of developing deep fibromatosis.
 These people are said to have a syndrome and the most common syndromes associated with deep fibromatosis are Familial Adenomatosis Polyposis Syndrome/Gardner Syndrome and familial desmoid syndrome.

 Deep fibromatosis in patients that have Familial Adenomatosis Polyposis Syndrome/Gardner Syndrome is caused by the inherited mutations in the APC gene.
 Most deep fibromatoses that develop in patients without a genetic syndrome have mutations in the CTNNB1 gene (also known as the beta-catenin gene).